kazcare/cheesy-cheese/README.md

 <a></a>
 ### Fonts

-I have used Google fonts to find the desired font styles from this project and have decided to use font **'Lato' and 'Oswald'**.
+I have used Google fonts to find the desired font styles for this project and have decided to use font **'Lato' and 'Oswald'**.
 These two font styles complement each other very well.

 * I used Oswald font style for the headings.
 Oswald makes the headings clear and nice to look at.